exonum/exonum-doc/src/advanced/serialization.md

     For example slice of `&str` can not be serialized/deserialized.
     This is planned to be fixed in future.

-## Types to be supported in future
+## Types to Be Supported in Future

 The current version does not support the serialization of the following types, but it is planned to be implemented in future: